robinyn/miR-4728/README.md

 - HISAT2 (v2.2.1)
 - Novoalign (v)

+The following R packages are required:
+- anota2seq
+- clusterProfiler
+- annotationdbi

 ## 0. Quality control

 Both datasets were tested using FastQC to ensure that all sample files were suitable for use in downstream analyses.